 Works by respected Valencian painters such as Joan de Joanes, Francisco Ribalta, Espinosa, Vicente López, Sorolla, and Pinazo are featured, alongside artists of international fame such as Pintoricchio, Andrea del Sarto, Van Dyck, Murillo, Velázquez, El Greco and Goya.

 A visit to the Plaza de la Virgin is central to Valencia.
-A must see when visiting the Cathedral, the square is simply a pleasure to walk around or to sit down for a drink and enjoy this less frequented corner of the city.
+A must see when visiting the cathedral, the square is simply a pleasure to walk around or to sit down for a drink and enjoy this less frequented corner of the city.

 The Plaza de la Reina is without doubt, one of the hottest spots in the city.
-Come down to this square at Calle de la Paz and Calle San Vicente, just down from Town Hall Square.
+Come down to this square at Calle de la Paz and Calle San Vicente, just down from City Hall Square.
 With the Santa Catalina church tower emerging in the southwest corner, this pretty square is the perfect place to relax and taste a typical horchata at Santa Catalina’s two hundred year old cafe.

 Valencia has plenty of culture on offer, among which many of the highlights are its great museums.